rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 ---
 As 2024 comes to a close, the Rust Foundation is looking back on our significant progress over the past year in collaboration with our members and collaborators in the Rust community.
 From expanding our technology initiatives to welcoming new staff, project directors, and members and beyond, 2024 has been a year of significant growth and achievement.

-This blog serves as a brief reflection on the milestones we’ve reached and our many focus areas in 2024, offering a glimpse into the full details that will be available in our Annual Report, to be published in January 2025.
+This blog serves as a brief reflection on the milestones we’ve reached and our many focus areas in 2024 and gives our community a glimpse into our Annual Report, which will be published in January 2025.

 We are excited to share the impact we’ve made in fostering a secure, efficient, and collaborative Rust ecosystem with all of you.